 Atlanta Fatigued Truck Driver Accident Lawyers

 Truck accidents are catastrophic.
 18-wheelers are heavy, large, and difficult to control.
 If someone who is not properly rested gets behind the wheel of a truck, then they are putting everyone around them in incredible danger.
 Few people walk away from a truck accident unscathed.

 We at the Grant Law Office have seen time and time again how dangerous trucks truly are.
-We’ve worked with clients whose lives have been left in shambles because a truck driver or trucking company was acting negligently.
+We’ve worked with clients whose lives have been left in shambles because a trucking company or truck driver was acting negligently.
 If you or a loved one were involved in a truck accident that wasn’t your fault, call us at (404) 995-3955.
 You need someone to fight on your behalf, helping you win the compensation your need to live a comfortable life.

 Driving while fatigued can be as dangerous as driving while intoxicated.
 When we are overly tired, we lose our ability to behave responsibly and keep ourselves alert.
 Driving in such a state is dangerous for anyone, but especially truck drivers, considering how large and heavy 18-wheelers are.
 When you operate a vehicle while fatigued you may begin to: